 - First, make sure you’ve set up your Android device so it can be unlocked with your fingerprint, face, or another form of biometrics

-- Tap to turn on Biometric Unlock
+- Tap to turn on any biometric unlock options you want to use

 Linux (fingerprint or other biometric)